demetredevidze/Term-Project/README.md

 ########################################################################################

 Python needs pygame to be installed.
-If you dont have it yet, use pip command to istall it.
+If you dont have it yet, use pip command:

+pip install pygame

 ########################################################################################